Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 Test 6: Backend-required methods have all handlers

-/// For each method with `backend_required: true`, verify that BOTH
+/// For each method with `backend_required: true`, verify that the

 ///